*Mr. Cuban may receive financial compensation for his support.

 Like many good things, though, there’s a catch.
 The IRS tends to keep a closer eye on S corps, putting you at a higher risk of an audit.
 An S corp status is also more difficult to qualify for.

 We should point out that we can help LLCs apply for S corp status only during the formation period.
 If you have an existing LLC, you’ll have to apply for S corp status on your own.
-We suggest reaching out to a tax specialist for more information.
+We suggest reaching out to a tax specialist for more information about S corps.

 Your EIN allows you to open a business bank account.
 This is a great way to separate your business and personal banking needs.
 It’s also critical for sorting out your business finances at tax time.
 Without a business bank account, it can be more difficult to prove that your LLC in Virginia truly is a separate entity from you.

-In order to make your finances more easily manageable, we’ve partnered with LendingClub to provide a discounted business bank account.
+In order to make your finances more easily manageable, we offer a discounted business bank account.
 You can enjoy unlimited transactions, a debit card, and more.
 We also offer a banking resolution template if you want to authorize others to use this account.

 For further help managing your new business’s finances, check out ZenBusiness Money.
 It can help you create invoices, receive payments, transfer money, and manage clients all in one place.